 Aging For Men in Particular

-The right diet and exercise are the intuitive solution to the problems associated with aging, muscle loss and fat gain.
+Strategic dieting and exercise interventions are the intuitive solutions to muscle loss and fat gain.
 However, diet and exercise don’t always directly address the intrinsic metabolic changes that come with growing older.

-Though low testosterone and obesity do not have a simple cause-and-effect relationship, low testosterone can foster unhealthy weight gain which can then further decrease testosterone levels in our bodies.
+Though low testosterone and obesity do not have a simple cause-and-effect relationship, low testosterone can foster unhealthy weight gain, further decreasing testosterone levels in our bodies.

-- please be aware that there is a difference in the synthetic testosterone manufactured by pharmaceutical companies, and the bioavailable testosterone that is compounded naturally.
-When you ask your doctor or naturopath about the statistics and research for testosterone, be certain you know which type of product is being discussed (misunderstandings are common).
+- Be aware that there is a difference between synthetic testosterone manufactured by pharmaceutical companies and the bioavailable testosterone that is compounded more naturally.
+When you ask your doctor about the statistics and research for testosterone, be certain you know which type of product is being discussed (misunderstandings are common).

-- while hormone replacement therapy (HRT) is appropriate in some cases, it might make more sense to first improve lifestyle habits around nutrition and exercise.
-After exercising daily and eating consistently healthy for several months, one can more easily determine if those self-care protocols were all that was needed to improve health and vitality (before considering HRT).
+- After exercising daily and eating consistently healthy for several months, one can more easily determine if those self-care protocols were all that was needed to improve health and vitality (before considering HRT).

 Our responsibilities for self-care increase as we get older.
 There’s just more to do!
 More grooming, more check-ups, more details to attend to… this is just the way it is with aging:

 Aging for adults has benefits, too.
-For example, many people in their fifties report experiencing more peace of mind than at any other time in their life previously.
+For example, many people in their fifties report experiencing more calmness of mind than at any other time in their life previously.

-If you are 50 or over: the time is now to begin your self-care protocols so that you increase your chances of living a robust, zestful, and fulfilling life.
+If you are 50 or over, begin your self-care protocols to increase your chances of living a robust, zestful, and fulfilling life.

 There are two sobering statistics that I believe are important for you to know:

-- there are scientists who now expect and predict cancer rates to rise 75% by the year 2030 — and other researchers are asserting that 1-in-every-3 people will, at some point in their lives, have cancer.
+- some scientists now expect and predict cancer rates to rise 75% by the year 2030 — and other researchers assert that 1-in-every-3 people will, at some point in their lives, have cancer.